 We love all things Thanksgiving and if you’re looking for more than this slow cooker full of food you should check out the recipes for Green Bean Casserole, Ultimate Slow Cooker Mashed Potatoes and Baked Mac and Cheese.

-Slow Cooker Thanksgiving Dinner for two with just a slow cooker, mixing bowl, knife, spoon and cutting board with all the side dishes.
-I know that may sound crazy, but I can assure you as someone who loves Thanksgiving dinner every month of the year you’re going to love me when you try this out.
+Thanksgiving Dinner for two with just a slow cooker, mixing bowl, knife, spoon, and cutting board with all the side dishes.
+I know that may sound crazy, but I can assure you that as someone who loves Thanksgiving dinner every month of the year, you’re going to love me when you try this out.

-So I guess you’re wondering either why? or how? or pfft yeah right.
-Well honestly if you guys have been a reader of the blog for a while you know my love for cooking meats in the slow cooker “dry” as well as how much I just love everything made in the slow cooker overall.
+So I guess you’re wondering either why, how, or pfft, yeah, right.
+If you guys have been readers of the blog for a while, you know my love for cooking meats in the slow cooker “dry” and how much I love everything made in the slow cooker overall.

-Yes, you’re going to get to enjoy a full thanksgiving dinner minus the cranberry sauce (pop a can!) with exactly five dirty kitchen items to wash.
+Yes, you’re going to enjoy a full Thanksgiving dinner minus the cranberry sauce (pop a can!), and you’ll have exactly five dirty kitchen items to wash.

-- You don’t need the butter, skip if you’d like, but turkey benefits from it for flavor and man it would also make a good quick gravy if you wanted to dirty an extra saucepan.
+- You don’t need the butter; skip it if you’d like, but turkey benefits from it for flavor.
+It would also make a good quick gravy if you wanted to dirty an extra saucepan.

 - Salt and pepper your turkey well!
-This bird is not going to get a lot of help from browning in the oven for hours, so season your food!
+Browning in the oven for hours will not help this bird, so season your food!

 - Other seasonings you could add?
 Rosemary and lemon or thyme and garlic.